uabrc/uabrc.github.io/docs/account/xias/3_guest_create_xias_account.md

 ## How Do I Create a XIAS Account?

-1. After your Sponsor completes their phases, you should receive your first email from `UserServices@uab.edu` (UAB Identity Management).
+1. After your Sponsor completes their phases, you will receive two emails from UAB Identity Management.
+The first email will come from UAB Identity Management (email address will be: `UserServices@uab.edu`).
 This email may take a few minutes to arrive.
 The image below shows an example of this email.
 A second email will be sent later with additional instructions.

     ![Screenshot of the first email from UAB Identity Management](_img/xias_guest_001.png)